SDSIG/Web-Studio-News-App/readme.md

 # Important notes covered in the 2 days bootcamp (Web Studio) conducted by IEEE UVCE Software Development Team.

-## Folder Navigation and description:
+## Folder Navigation and description
 - Navigating this github repo is just like how you will navigate a folder in your PC, click on the folders to get inside them, and when clicked on a file the code of the file shall open.

 - Notes and ppts Folder contains